the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 If the spreadsheet is poorly organised then it may be [difficult for collaborators](https://luisdva.github.io/pls-don't-do-this/) to easily [read-in and re-use](#FAIR) your data for further analysis.

 The number one nightmare of data scientists is indeed a researcher coming with a question related to "a couple of spreadsheets to analyse".
 This is mainly because reading the data will be a very long process.
 There are very simple rules to facilitate data use, which go into the concept of [**tidy data**](https://en.wikipedia.org/w/index.php?title=Tidy_data&oldid=962241815).
+By the way, this specific format also allows for filtering and sorting data easily in spreadsheet software.
 In short:

 - one colum = one variable (no more, no less, this implies that two header names can not be identical)
 - one row = one sample